-In the course of 12 days, we travelled the length and breadth of that beautiful Greek island, offering our guests a comprehensive panorama of its extraordinary wealth in archaeological and historical sites, beautiful and diverse landscapes and rich culinary tradition.
-Long days were spent most enjoyably, exploring fascinating ruins, ancient structures, old town centres or traditional villages, walking throuh some of the island's many famous limestone gorges or on the flower-strewn flanks of hills and mountains, and of course enjoying Crete's produce in in a seemingly endless string of tavernas and restaurants, as well as three wineries.
+We regularly travel the length and breadth of Crete, this beautiful Greek island, offering our guests a comprehensive panorama of its extraordinary wealth in archaeological and historical sites, beautiful and diverse landscapes and rich culinary tradition.
+Days are spent exploring fascinating ruins, ancient structures, old town centres or traditional villages, walking through some of the island's many famous limestone gorges or on the flower-strewn flanks of hills and mountains, and of course enjoying Crete's produce in a seemingly endless string of tavernas and restaurants, as well as some wineries.

 The origins of Gamopilafo are unclear.
-According to a Greek version, it could be a survival from the time when the “Serenissima”, the Republic of Venice, controlled much of the Aegean, including Crete from the 13th century onwards.
-However, the island's risotto-like dishes appear to be related to both occidental (risotto) and anatolian (pilav) cuisine.
+According to a Greek version, it could be a survival from the time when the “Serenissima” the Republic of Venice, controlled much of the Aegean, including Crete from the 13th century onwards.
+However, the island's risotto-like dishes appear to be related to both occidental (risotto) and Anatolian (pilaf) cuisine.
 Thus, Gamopilafo might well be an amalgamation of Venetian and Eastern traditions, incorporating influences from the era of Turkish rule (17th to 19th centuries).
 In any case, the end result is neither occidental nor oriental, but distinctively Cretan.
-Thus, gamopilafo is a perfect culinary representation of the long and complex history, but also the strong local character of the island.
+Thus, Gamopilafo is a perfect culinary representation of the long and complex history and also the strong local character of the island.

 Nowadays, the Cretans, using local products – goats and lambs are abundant in the mountains of the island – have adopted their own way of preparation with many different local variations.
 It is a key feature at traditional weddings – as it emphasizes the hosting family's fertility and wealth by using rice, meat and poultry at the same time.
 Gamopilafo also makes an appearance at village feasts and many family celebrations.